-Cauliflower is such a versatile vegetable.
-We have used it here in two ways, as a crumbed cauliflower fillet, and as a creamy topping.
-My guests had to ask, what is this?
+Cauliflower is a versatile vegetable.
+Here, it used two ways: a panko-crumbed cauliflower fillet, and second, it was combined with ricotta as a creamy topping.
+Your guests will ask, what is this?

-The taste, texture, and mouthfeel of the crumbed and fried fillet of cauliflower was really interesting.
+The taste, texture, and mouthfeel of the crumbed and fried fillets of cauliflower were so satisfying.
 Crisp and nutty.
-The creamy ricotta, roast garlic, and cauliflower puree delivers a perfect accompaniment.
-It wasn’t immediately obvious in either of these that the main ingredient in both was cauliflower.
+The creamy ricotta cauliflower puree, including roast garlic, delivers a perfect accompaniment.
+It is not immediately obvious in either of these that the main ingredient in both is cauliflower.

 My recipes often use a lot of garlic.
 Garlic is used a lot in Vietnamese cooking, one of the reasons I love Vietnamese food so much.
-While it can be a dominant ingredient if used raw, but if roasted first, garlic becomes a sweet umami flavour enhancer.
+Raw garlic can dominate the other flavours in a dish.
+However, when roasted, the garlic becomes a sweet umami flavour enhancer.
 Did I mention that it is good for you?

 Panko cauliflower and ricotta puree